NikhilBagwe/web-dev-notes/JS/11 - Promises Practical example.md

 - The constructor will take 2 parameters : resolve and reject
 - resolve and reject are the 2 functions provided by JS to build promises.
 They were included in the design of Promise API.

+### NOTE : A promise can either be resolved or rejected only once.
+It cannot be resloved twice or vice versa.
+Thus, trust of transaction is high.

 ```js
 const cart = ["shoes", "pants", "kurta"]